Feeling Stressed Out? Here’s How to Relax During the Holidays

 Does the thought of learning how to relax this holiday season seem like a daunting task?

-In this article, you’ll learn how to relax during the holidays in your business.
+In this article, you’ll find guidance on how to relax during the holidays in your business.

-As a productivity consultant, I can think of three key reasons why this is a good idea.
+As a productivity coach who works with entrepreneurs, small business owners, and professionals, I can think of three key reasons why this is a good idea.

 When you’re relaxed, you’ll be better equipped to address any unexpected or unaddressed issues and problems that may occur over the course of your preparations.